louisryan/Twitter_Analysis/readme.md

 Usage
 ------
 ```
-usage: Twitter_Scrape.py [-h] [-v]  head
+usage: Twitter_Scrape.py [-head]

 positional arguments:
-  head                  Specify the head associated in job table
+  head - Specify the head associated in job table
 ```

 Scheduling Execution
 ------

 Twitter's API returns a window of results when the program executes.
 To continually have the most recent content, the python script must be scheduled.
 Unix crons jobs can be created to execute the Twitter_Scrape script at 15 minute intervals.
-There are checks in place to ensure there are no duplicates entered into the database.
+There are checks in place to ensure there are no duplicates result sets returned from Twitters API.

 ```
 */15 * * * * /usr/local/bin/python2.7 /louisryan/Twitter/Twitter_Scrape.py 1